 Lanai City is also home to the Hotel Lanai that dates back in 1923 when James Dole of Hawaiian Pineapple Company built it to serve as a lodging facility for his executives overseeing the production of pineapple on the island.
 It has remained as the island’s only hotel until the two hotels were built in 1990.
 There are two golf courses in Lanai Island and continues to attract golf enthusiasts from near and distant places.
 There is no public transportation, no shopping malls, and no traffic lights in Lanai City.
 But one hotel contractor has of late been offering transportation around Lanai Island.
 After paying a single fee at the hotel, guests are provided with unlimited rides on both large and small buses which ferry people between the hotels while also transporting passengers to Manele Bay.

-There are off road cars and bicycles for rent.
-However most of the attractions within the city and near the hotels are only visited through dirt roads necessitating the need for off road vehicles.
-While planning a trip to Lanai Island, you should keep in mind the fact that accommodation facilities along side other tourist services are quite limited and it is advisable that you book ahead.
-Due to the relatively small population of people living in Lanai Island, crime is less of an issue here but as a visitor, it is important that you are watchful.
-The island has only a single gas station in Lanai City and it is advisable that you stock your car with enough gas.
+There are off-road cars and bicycles for rent.
+However most of the attractions within the city and near the hotels are only visited through dirt roads necessitating the need for off-road vehicles.
+While planning a trip to Lanai Island, you should keep in mind the fact that accommodation facilities alongside other tourist services are quite limited and you should book ahead.
+Due to the relatively small population of people living in Lanai Island, crime is less of an issue here but as a visitor, you must be watchful.
+The island has only a single gas station in Lanai City and you should stock your car with enough gas.
 You should also be careful while passing on certain routes as they are relatively inaccessible.